-3 Project Objectives and success metrics (maximum 1 page / 4-5 objectives)
+3 Project Objectives and success metrics (maximum 1.5 pages)

 Please state the intended objectives of your project, in order of priority.
 In addition to forming part of the proposal assessment criteria, should your proposal be accepted you will be asked to report against these objectives.
 These will be used to assess the final success of your project and will also be taken into account when assessing your proposal.